mviereck/x11docker/README.md

  - Run X applications and desktop environments in docker on a separate X11 server.
  - Useful to avoid security issues concerning X forwarding.
  - Doesn't need VNC or SSH. docker applications can directly access the new X server via tcp.
+ - Doesn't need configurations inside the image - can run any GUI applications.
  - Authentication via MIT-MAGIC-COOKIES.
 Separate Xauthority file, it is _not_  ~/.Xauthority
- - This software is in development and will have major changes in the near future.
-Have a look at ToDo/known issues list

 #Usage
  - To run a docker image on a separate X server:<br>